 In 2020, the AASB issued AASB 2020-4, Amendments to AASs - Covid-19-Related Rent Concessions.
 The amendments provide relief to lessees from applying AASB 16 guidance on lease modification accounting for rent concessions arising as a direct consequence of the Covid-19 pandemic.
 As a practical expedient, a lessee may elect not to assess whether a Covid-19 related rent concession from a lessor is a lease modification.
 A lessee that makes this election accounts for any change in lease payments resulting from the Covid-19 related rent concession the same way it would account for the change under IFRS 16, if the change were not a lease modification.
-The amendment applies to annual reporting periods beginning on or after 1 June 2020.
+The amendment was intended to apply until 30 June 2021, but as the impact of the Covid-19 pandemic is continuing, in 2021 the AASB extended the period of application of the practical expedient to 30 June 2022.
+The amendment applies to annual reporting periods beginning on or after 1 April 2021.
 This amendment had no impact on the consolidated financial statements of the Group.